You can’t always predict the weather, and environments can change colour and atmosphere in minutes…

 I bet that will make a good photograph

-With the second aspect you can do anywhere, you can go outside now and try it, or you can be walking the dog, or you can wait until you are on top of that mountain.
+For that second, more spontaneous option, you can go outside now and try it, or you can be walking the dog, or you can wait until you are on top of that mountain on the trip of a lifetime.

 Does location matter in the second aspect?
 Not in terms of planning ahead, but you have to want to be there, and you have to engage with the environment.
 If you don’t feel inspired, then you won’t get the most out of your photography.